araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 train_freq: 1
 ```

-Compared to SAC/TQC default hyperparameters, there are some notables changes:
+Compared to the default hyperparameters of SAC/TQC, there are some notable changes:
-- the network architecture is much bigger (`[512, 256, 128]` vs `[256, 256]`) but similar to the one used by PPO in Isaac Sim
+- The network architecture is much larger (`[512, 256, 128]` vs. `[256, 256]`), but similar to that used by PPO in Isaac Sim.
-- the lower replay ratio (RR $\approx 0.03$  for 1024 envs, so three gradient step every 100 steps in the env) and the higher policy delay (update the actor after 8 updates of the actor) makes it faster (less time taken doing gradient update)
+- The lower replay ratio (RR ≈ 0.03 for 1024 environments, or three gradient steps every 100 steps in an environment) and higher policy delay (update the actor after eight actor updates) make it faster, as less time is taken for gradient updates.
-- the discount factor is lower than the default one (0.99) favouring more short-term rewards
+- The discount factor is lower than the default value of 0.99, which favors shorter-term rewards.

-## The Final Touch
+### The Final Touch

 To improve the convergence of TQC (see the oscillations in the learning curve), I replaced the constant learning rate with a linear schedule:
 ```python